This tutorial provides a basic Dart programmer’s introduction to working with gRPC.

 Now let’s look at something a little more complicated: the client-side

-, where we get a stream of Point
+streaming method RecordRoute, where we get a stream of Points from the

 you can see, this time the request parameter is a stream, which the server can